Wildfire Mitigation Grants: How Washington Homeowners Can Get Help Paying for Defensible Space

 At Blue Pine, we provide written documentation of all work completed on your property, including before-and-after photos, a description of methods used, and the scope of work in language that matches what most grant programs need for reimbursement submission.

-Start With a Free Assessment
+Start With a Wildfire Risk Assessment

 We can also help you identify which programs you may be eligible for based on your location and the nature of the work your property needs.
 Grant programs change frequently, and we stay current on what's available in the counties we serve.